Kid Klown in Night Mayor World

 Kid Klown in Night Mayor World is a platform video game for the NES published by Kemco on April 1, 1993 and was the first game in the Kid Klown series.
 It was a reskin of Mickey Mouse III: Yume Fuusen (ミッキーマウスIII 夢ふうせん), a licensed platform video game starring Mickey Mouse that was only released in Japan.
 Released as part of the Crazy Castle series, Mickey Mouse III was released on September 30, 1992 by Kemco in Japan for the Family Computer.

 Other games in the Kid Klown series include Kid Klown in Crazy Chase for the Super NES (later released for the Game Boy Advance as Crazy Chase), the Japan-exclusive Kid Klown in Crazy Chase 2: Love Love Hani Soudatsusen for PlayStation, Soreike!
 Kid: Go!
 Go!
 Kid for the Game Boy (later re-released for the Game Boy Color as Bugs Bunny: Crazy Castle 3) and The Bombing Islands for the PlayStation (also ported to the Nintendo 64 as Charlie Blast's Territory).

 Mickey Mouse III was followed by a sequel, Mickey Mouse IV: The Magical Labyrinth.

 Plot

-Mickey Mouse III: Dream Balloon
+Mickey Mouse III: Balloon Dreams

 Mickey Mouse is working part-time selling balloons in order to buy a present for Minnie, whose birthday is a few days away.
 He gets news from Pluto that Minnie cannot wake up.
 He sets off to visit her, only to find that she has been trapped in a nightmare.
 Now, Mickey must journey into Minnie's mind in order to free her from the nightmare.